WebOrigami/docs/src/content/language/@debug.md

 ---
-title: "@debug(graph)"
+title: "@debug(treelike)"
 ---

-Adds features to the indicated graph that facilitate debugging in the browser.
+Adds features to the indicated tree that facilitate debugging in the browser.

-You can enable these features by including `@debug` in the command that serves a graph:
+You can enable these features by including `@debug` in the command that serves a tree:

 ```console
 $ ori @serve @debug site.ori